 The ticket is located in the western region (West Area) from the main stand V1 should have to walk about 20 minutes more to arrive.
 26/9 morning session is from 12h to 13h running set and the audience has soon filled the rows of seats on the sidelines and sitting areas, free.
 To choose the first corner of the bend and after about 15 minutes, then realized this is not the ideal place to take pictures and watch the cars are roaring down there.
 But since feeling the first time to see the F1 car dashed off like a shot, known as the engine roars and even crabs just off sparks on the road made me like the world caught up in the car and only the soundbar grating.

 4. Some Other Interesting Things

-After the break, to decided to take better angles at the center of the corner and waiting.
-Many tourists in this area has come before, they undergo a small canvas, brick or block to backpack up and go buy food or nipper around the racetrack.
+After the break, so decided to take better angles at the center of the corner and waiting.
+Many tourists in this area have come before, they undergo a small canvas, brick or block to backpack up and go buy food or nipper around the racetrack.

 Mobile toilets are located everywhere, including hand washing faucets decent.
 Smoking areas are located far from where people sit and recommendations about keeping the minimum decency included in maps printed paste simultaneously in many places.
 The mobile worker trumpet reminds people getting up to go to remember to bring your entire map, and especially do not leave the canvas.
 What an atmosphere and a very Japanese style of the event.